Floorp-Projects/Floorp/devtools/docs/user/dom_property_viewer/index.rst

   The DOM Property Viewer is new in Firefox 48.
 It is disabled by default.
 Enable it in the :ref:`Developer Tools Settings <tool-toolbox-settings>`

-The DOM Property Viewer lets you inspect the properties of the `DOM <https://developer.mozilla.org/en-US/docs/Glossary/DOM>`_ as an expandable tree structure, starting from the `window <https://developer.mozilla.org/en-US/docs/Web/API/Window>`_ object of the current page or the `selected iframe <https://developer.mozilla.org/en-US/docs/Tools/Working_with_iframes>`_.
+The DOM Property Viewer lets you inspect the properties of the `DOM <https://developer.mozilla.org/en-US/docs/Glossary/DOM>`_ as an expandable tree structure, starting from the `window <https://developer.mozilla.org/en-US/docs/Web/API/Window>`_ object of the current page or the :doc:`selected iframe <../working_with_iframes/index>`.

 .. image:: dom_inspector.png
   :class: center